What is primary health care?

 Primary health care is the first point of contact for health care for most people.
 It is mainly provided by GPs (general practitioners), but community pharmacists, opticians and dentists are also primary health care providers.

-The aim is to provide an easily accessible route to care, whatever the patient’s problem.
+In general practice, the aim is to provide an easily accessible route to care, whatever the patient’s problem.
 Primary health care is based on caring for people rather than specific diseases.
-This means that professionals working in primary care are generalists, dealing with a broad range of physical, psychological and social problems, rather than specialists in any particular disease area.
+This means that professionals working in general practice are generalists, dealing with a broad range of physical, psychological and social problems, rather than specialists in a particular disease area.